top of page

 2024

-The Art Thinking Lounge, created by Hakuhodo Inc. and the Ars Electronica Futurelab, is a platform aimed at transforming economy through art.
-It provides a space where businesses can exhibit their processes next to artists, continuously reshaping prototypes into society-oriented innovations.
-Additionally, industries can engage in mind-expanding conversations through curated networking formats such as the Dialogue Breakfast, where they connect with experts from their fields, as well as artists, activists, and citizens
+The Art Thinking Lounge, created by Hakuhodo Inc. and the Ars Electronica, is a platform aimed at transforming economy through art.
+It provides a space where businesses can exhibit their prototypes next to artists, continuously reshaping them into society-oriented innovations.

 Credit: